-The reporting year for gas consumption indicators D6 - D8 is the period from 1 July to 30 June.
-If a distributor is basing the calculation of gas consumption on a different 12-month period this needs to be identified in the comments against the relevant indicator(s).
+Note: the reporting year for gas consumption indicators D8 - D10 is the period from 1 July to 30 June.
+If a distributor is basing the calculation of gas consumption on a different 12-month period this needs to be stated in the comments against the relevant indicator(s).